 Eliot helped lead a defensive turnaround at Texas State.
 In his first season, TSU gave up 34.8 points per game, 394.6 yards per game and 191.3 rushing yards per game.
 Two years later, the Bobcats gave up only 20.3 points per game, 313.9 yards per game and 136.2 rushing yards per game.

 Eliot moved from Texas State to Tulsa, helping lead the Golden Hurricane to an 8-5 record and an appearance in the 2006 Armed Forces Bowl.
 As linebackers coach, Eliot developed Nick Bunting into the Conference USA Defensive Player of the Year and all three of his LBs, Bunting, Nelson Coleman and Chris Chamberlain, earned All-CUSA honors.
-Chamberlain went on to play several years in the NFL.
+Chamberlain played several years in the NFL.

 After Tulsa, Eliot coached three seasons (2007-2009) at Rice as the recruiting coordinator and defensive line coach.
-His best year at Rice was in 2008 when the Owls went 10-3 and won the Texas Bowl.
-The season was historic for Rice, serving as the Owls' first 10-win season since 1949 and first bowl victory since 1950.
+His best year was in 2008 when the Owls went 10-3 and won the Texas Bowl.
+It was a historic season, serving as the Owls’ first 10-win season since 1949 and first bowl victory since 1950.

 Two of the players Eliot recruited and developed were defensive ends Scott Solomon and Cheta Ozougwu, who led Conference USA linemen in 2009 with 124 combined tackles along with 21 tackles for loss and 11 sacks.
-Both Solomon and Ozougwu became All-CUSA selections and are in the NFL, Solomon with Tampa Bay and Ozougwu with New Orleans.
+Both Solomon and Ozougwu became All-CUSA selections and are in the NFL.

 A native of Edmond, Okla., Eliot graduated from Wyoming with a degree in natural science.
-He earned a master's degree in education at Houston.
-He and his wife, Miekel, have one son, Dawson, and two daughters, Drue and Page.
+He earned a master’s degree in education at Houston.
+He and his wife, Miekel, have one son, Dawson, and three daughters, Drue, Page and Reace.